continuouspipe/continuouspipe/documentation/content/quick-start/creating-a-project.md

 weight: 10
 ---
-When you log in for the first time you will see the Project overview screen, which will be empty.
-You'll be prompted to create a new Project.
+When you log in for the first time you will see the project overview screen, which will be empty.
+You'll be prompted to create a new project.

 ![](/images/quick-start/project-overview-no-project.png)

-To create a Project, just click the "CREATE A PROJECT" button in the top right of the interface.
+To create a project, just click the "CREATE A PROJECT" button in the top right of the interface.

 You will then be asked to enter the following:

-* **Name** - A name for your Project
+* **Name** - A name for your project
-* **Unique Identifier** - An identifier for your Project, which needs to not be in use by anyone else.
+* **Unique Identifier** - An identifier for your project, which needs to not be in use by anyone else.

-The Project will not be created until a unique identifier is found.
+The project will not be created until a unique identifier is found.
 You will be told if the identifier is already in use when you click "CREATE".

-The new Project will now be visible in the Project overview screen.
+The new project will now be visible in the project overview screen.

 ![](/images/quick-start/project-overview-new-project.png)